Gathering detailed insights and metrics for @fastify/swagger

 1await fastify.register(require('@fastify/swagger'), { 2 swagger: { ... }, 3 ...
 4 refResolver: { 5 buildLocalReference (json, baseUri, fragment, i) { 6 return json.$id || `my-fragment-${i}` 7 } 8 } 9}

-arguments, you may read the documentation.
+arguments, see the documentation.

-By passing a string to the decorator
+) can be overridden by passing a string to the decorator

 multiple times with different transform